 Manufacturing is booming in “right-to-work” Southern states, but manufacturers have also exacerbated poverty with low wages and temporary jobs, violated health and safety laws, contributed to environmental problems, and engaged in racial and gender discrimination.
 Without community involvement that secures equal opportunity, family-supporting wages, and healthier communities, new manufacturing plants in the South will do little to improve the lives of workers and local residents.

 “Workers across the country are facing stagnating wages while corporate greed goes unchecked.
-Our coalition is standing up for workers and communities to prove that organizing for the common good can mean winning broader benefits like inclusivity and equity for communities,” said Patricia Todd, former Alabama State Representative and now Southern Director for Jobs to Move America.
+Our coalition is standing up for workers and communities to prove that organizing for the common good can mean winning broader benefits like inclusivity and equity for communities,” said Patricia Todd, former Alabama State Representative and now Southern Policy Manager for Jobs to Move America.

 “We all deserve better and Alabama is no exception.
 Better wages, better job opportunities, better working conditions, better benefits.
 That’s why we’re excited to work with community leaders across the country to improve working conditions for workers in New Flyer plants in Alabama and across America.
 When so much of our public money goes to support these facilities, the public should have a say in how the community will benefit economically,” said Scott Douglas, a community member and head of the Greater Birmingham Ministries.